csc-training/geocomputing/notebooks/notebooks_5_instructions.md

 * Find the `login commands` on the `Overview` page and use one of them to login to Rahti registry from command line

-* Create a new project on Rahti webpage (or re-use one that you already have)
+* Create a new project on Rahti webpage (or re-use one that you already have), set the Access policy to 'Anonymous', to allow Notebooks to access your image.

 * Tag your docker image, eg based on versions (here: v0.1):